MattDierick/RTD-AzureAD-APM/source/class4/module1/module1.rst

 Procedure for SA/SME
 ####################

 .. warning :: Only SA and SME-UA with administrator role on this demo tenant, can create users.
+If you are not a SA or SME lead, move to the next section.

 #.
 Connect to Azure Portal and select F5access tenant